tawi1/DotsTrafficCity/docs/source/playerNpc.rst

 * Useful if you want to simulate :ref:`NPCs <pedestrian>` without traffic with your own controller based on a `Monobehaviour` script (e.g. for different ancient cities without traffic).

-	.. note:: `DOTS` traffic collision with `Hybrid Mono player` is not implemented yet.
+	.. note:: `DOTS` traffic collision & interaction with `Hybrid Mono player npc` is not implemented yet.

 How To Create
 ~~~~~~~~~~~~